 |14.||Panasonic TZ90||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Panasonic TZ100||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the D6 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D6 (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D6 and the TZ200 are recent models that are part of the current product line-up.
 The TZ200 replaced the earlier Panasonic TZ100, while the D6 followed on from the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D6 Manual (free pdf) or the online Panasonic TZ200 Manual.
+Further information on the features and operation of the D6 and TZ200 can be found, respectively, in the Nikon D6 Manual (free pdf) or the online Panasonic TZ200 Manual.